Healthy Homes Assessment Frimley

 Draught Stopping Frimley

-If you can feel external air entering or a clear draught from a gap or hole or crack, then it’s likely a crack or an opening that needs sealing in some way.
+If you can feel external air flowing in or the sound of a clear draught emanating out of a hole or gap or crack, then it’s likely to be a gap or hole that needs sealing in the way you can.
 Large cracks and gaps should be sealed permanently.
-Gaps greater than 3mm that allow air to enter or exit into the house require the sealing.
-For example, if an open fireplace is not in use, it can create draughts.
-This must be sealed off.
-Landlords and property managers are responsible for making sure that such draughts are squelched as far as imaginable.
+Gaps greater than 3mm that let air in or out into the house need sealing.
+For instance, if an open fireplace isn’t used it may cause draughts and should be sealed off.
+Landlords and property managers are responsible for making sure that such draughts are squelched as far as possible.

-You don’t need to cover up holes or gaps in the building.
-For instance, small gaps around doors and windows may be required to allow movement of the building when the home is heated and cools in order to let them be closed and opened instead of than sticking.
-We will test every window and door as part of an Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps that are part of the building.
+For instance, small gaps around doors and windows may be required to allow for movement of the building as the home is heated and cools so that they are able to be closed and opened rather than sticking.
+We will test all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections